judka-uriel/uriel-book/uriel_en.md

    when mosquitoes appear.
 Then I could continue after the reduction in mosquitoes in July, when during vacation I could work 8 hours per day instead of the main employment.
-And further in August–September I could work a bit at the expense of the second priority up until Rosh Hashanah.
+And further in August–September I could work a bit at the expense of the second priority up until Rosh HaShanah.
 -->

 I could have done so much more if the Orthodoxes had not placed artificial